 Penalty Waiver for those with over $150,000 of cumulative liability

-For vendors or property operators and intermediaries with cumulative liability for meals taxes or room occupancy excise of $150,000 or more during the 12-month period ending February 29, 2020, penalties will be waived for late filing and late payment with respect to returns and payments due March 20, 2020 through June 1, 2021.
+For vendors or property operators and intermediaries with cumulative liability for meals taxes or room occupancy excise of $150,000 or more during the 12-month period ending February 29, 2020, penalties will be waived for late filing and late payment with respect to returns and payments due March 20, 2020 through June 1, 2021 if filed and paid by October 30, 2021.
 Interest will continue to accrue.

 Tax or debt resolutions

-DOR is providing relief through several compliance actions outlined below designed to ease the burden on people facing tax issues.
-Additionally, the vast majority of payment agreements will not be canceled for missing payments due to the COVID emergency.
+DOR has provided relief to ease the burden on people facing tax issues.
+The vast majority of payment agreements will not be canceled for missing payments due to the COVID emergency.
 DOR continues to accept hardship applications.
 Learn more about hardship status.

 DOR’s Office of Appeals

 Taxpayers filing a new appeal, whether pre-assessment or post-assessment, are encouraged to use MassTaxConnect.
 Choose “file an appeal” after logging in.
-At this time, Appeals Officers continue to work their cases.
-Although the Office of Appeals is not currently holding in-person conferences with taxpayers, conferences may be held over the telephone.
+Although the Office of Appeals is not currently holding in-person conferences with taxpayers, conferences may be held over the telephone or through virtual technology such as Zoom or Teams.
 To the extent they can, taxpayers are encouraged to promptly respond to any outstanding requests for information from the Office of Appeals.
 Responses through MassTaxConnect or secure e-mail are recommended.
 If the documents requested are not available at this time, taxpayers are encouraged to contact Appeals Officers to request additional time to respond.

 Petitions to Appellate Tax Board if DOR Issues an Abatement Denial Notice, and Taxpayers Continue to Disagree with DOR

 If DOR issues an abatement denial notice (Notice of Abatement Determination), taxpayers who disagree may file a petition with the Appellate Tax Board (ATB), an entity separate and independent from DOR.
 For more information, please see the ATB website.
 A petition to the ATB must be in writing and a copy of the petition must be sent to DOR.
 Sending a copy to DOR helps ensure that collection action is put on hold in a timely manner.
 You may e-mail your DOR copy to DORCopiesofATBPetitionsFiled@dor.state.ma.us, however, this does not satisfy your requirement to file your appeal with the Appellate Tax Board.
-With limited or no walk-in service available for the ATB or DOR, sending petitions to the Appellate Tax Board by mail is recommended.
+Sending petitions to the Appellate Tax Board by mail is recommended.
 The Notice of Abatement Determination has mailing addresses for both the ATB and DOR’s Litigation Bureau and we’ve included them below:

 |Appellate Tax Board